-POS stands for Point of Sale – and Mobile POS is not having your customers or staff tied to a cash register.
+POS stands for Point of Sale – and Mobile POS is not having your customers or staff tied to a cash register in the tasting room, or anywhere else you are selling your wines direct to consumer.
 Apple has offered this convenience for its customers for a while, but now that mainstream retailers like Starbucks, Walmart, Target and Best Buy are in the mix, customers will stop seeing this as an oddity and expect it.

-If that’s not enough of a reason to consider adding mobile POS to your bag of tricks for 2013, here are five more benefits:
+If that’s not enough of a reason to consider adding mobile POS to your bag of tricks this year, here are five more benefits:

 1. Increased Sales